 Other scientists interested in mushrooms include Dr. Stephen Ross, associate professor of psychiatry in the Department of Psychiatry at NYU Langone Health.
 He told CNN their studies had also delivered promising results.

-“A single dose of psilocybin, a compound found in “magic mushrooms,” provides long-term relief of anxiety and depression in cancer patients.”
-Dr Ross confirmed.
+“A single dose of psilocybin, a compound found in “magic mushrooms,” provides long-term relief from anxiety and depression in cancer patients.”
+Dr. Ross confirmed.

 “In fact, cancer patients who were given psilocybin reported reductions in anxiety, depression, hopelessness, demoralization, and death anxiety more than four years after receiving the dose in combination with psychotherapy.